Adventure-Tech/ORM/README.md

 ### Custom Managed Columns / Soft-Deletes
-Again you can in theory provide your own managed-columns (not just for datetimes) and soft-delete annotations (must be a datetime column).
+Again, you can in theory provide your own managed-columns (not just for datetimes) and soft-delete annotations (must be a datetime column).
 All you have to do is implement the according interfaces `ManagedColumnAnnotation` or `SoftDeleteAnnotation`, respectively.

 ### Custom Relations and Linkers
 Similar to `ColumnAnnotations` and `Mappers`, there is a pair of interfaces for defining custom relations: the `Relation` annotation and the actual `Linker`.
 While possible to provide custom relations, this is anticipated to be a very rare requirement.
 Hence, we omit the details here, but we encourage to have a look at the existing implementations and have a play around!